 In 2 to 3 weeks, you will receive your visa in your online account.
 It will be presented as an e-Visa.
 Just in case, you should print out and have handy for your travels.
 This work visa will state the date it was granted, details on terms and conditions, and your personal information.

 Now that you have your work visa, you can start packing for your adventure!

 Stepabroad offers professional and customized placement services for you to get the job that you want.
-Whether it’s working at a coffee shop, at a casual restaurant, or even at a surf rental shop on the coast of New Zealand, we will guarantee a compensated position for you.
-Services for Working Holiday program also include helping you find a job within the industry of your choice, arranging your accommodation, setting up your bank account, helping you with tax files and in-country support throughout your trip.
+Whether it’s working at a coffee shop, at a casual restaurant, or even at a surf rental shop on the coast of New Zealand, we help you get the job with professional resume revision, personal job search support, interview preparation and informational orientation upon arrival in New Zealand!
+Services for Working Holiday program also include setting up your bank account, helping you with tax files and in-country support throughout your trip.

 As an employee, you can work anywhere as long as it is legal, and you do not accept a permanent job.
 You must pay tax on what you earn.
 This can be done by obtaining a New Zealand bank account and IRD (Inland Revenue Department) number to pay tax.
-Stepabroad can help you through this process so you will have detailed information about how to receive your IRD number.
+Stepabroad can help you through this process of obtaining an IRD number.

 You are allowed to apply for 12 months or 23 months Working Holiday Visa, however, you may only apply once.
 You may apply for the 12-month visa, and then extend it to 23 months, but you cannot apply for both 12 months and then 23 months after.
 With the visa, you may enter and leave the country as many times as you like.

 When arriving in New Zealand, you will need to apply for entry permission.
 You do this by giving an immigration officer (OR use the self-serving machine, SmartGate) the following;